Insights / News and Opinion / Netflix elevates non-English language content to the global stage

 When was the last time that a Spanish production or a series based on the books by a Polish writer became big in a single country (outside of Spain and Poland), let alone across the world?

 Since 2018, Non-English language content on Netflix has been steadily growing in popularity.
 In 2018, there were only 2 shows or films in French, German or Spanish that had a reach of over 5 million people.
 In 2019, that figure increased to 7, rising to 8 in 2020.

 Netflix’s investment in local content as a strategy to increase global subscriber numbers does more than simply appeal to a new market.
 It opens the door to a world of content that falls outside a viewer’s language, culture and custom.
 It blurs borders for content.

 Spanish language content on Netflix has delivered exceptional results in the Spanish speaking world, as well as in the UK, US, France, Germany, Italy and Spain.
-Since its release in 2017, Money Heist has had a reach of 63.6% of all Netflix accounts in UK FIGS, and 61% in Italy, Germany, France and the UK, showing that people are willing to engage with shows despite not necessarily speaking the language.
+The conclusion is undeniable -people are willing to engage with shows despite not necessarily speaking the language.

 The table above shows us the top performing non-English language content on Netflix in UK FIGS. It is evident that Spanish and German language content performs exceptionally well amongst the foreign languages, taking up 8 places in the top 10.
 Being the 2nd most spoken language in Europe, it is no surprise to see Germany on the list.
 However, France is the 3rd most spoken language in Europe, and does not feature on this list at all.